Are Solar Panels Worth It? What You Need to Know to Decide

 INCREASED ENERGY INDEPENDENCE

 Generating your own energy through solar makes your household more self-sufficient by freeing you from relying entirely on energy companies and grid electricity.
-A home solar panel array combined with a high-capacity backup battery or generator provides the ability to source your energy on-site as well as store any excess energy for emergency use.
+A home solar panel array combined with a high-capacity home battery backup or backup generator provides the ability to source your energy on-site as well as store any excess energy for emergency use.

 [Related: Energy Independence Through Solar]